Meson structure on the light-front III : The Hamiltonian, heavy quarkonia, spin and orbit mixing: Including t' Hooft effective Lagrangian

 The nature of the instanton induced interactions in the other meson channels with different spin-flavor, is manifest in the individual contributions in the Fierzed form (\ref{TNL2}), with {\it no contribution} to the vector and pseudo-vector channels.
 For instance, in the pion channel, the light front interaction is

-\bea |\tilde\kappa_2| A_{2N} \frac 14 \tau_1\cdot \tau_2\, S_{1\perp}\cdot S_{2\perp}\delta(\rho^2\xi_x)\,, \eea which is attractive in the isospin-triplet and spin-singlet state, key for a massless pion.
-This point has been addressed in the literature many times before, including briefly in this series~\cite{Shuryak:2021hng}.
+\bea |\tilde\kappa_2| A_{2N} \frac 14 \tau_1\cdot \tau_2\, S_{1\perp}\cdot S_{2\perp}\delta(P^+z^-)\delta(x_\perp) \eea which is attractive in the isospin-triplet and spin-singlet state, key for a massless pion.
+This point has been addressed in the literature many times before, including briefly in this series~\cite{Shuryak:2021hng} (note that in the latter the interaction was assumed local in the invariant distance $\xi_x$ for simlicity).
 If we were to treat this interaction perturbatively, it may appear that we should fit the magnitude of the 4-fermion coupling constant to put the total pion mass to zero.
 However, this is not correct.
 This effect is dominant and leading in the pion channel, and should not be treated perturbatively, as we showed qualitatively in~\cite{Shuryak:2021hng}.
 For any large enough coupling (and thus instanton density) it breaks chiral symmetry and (in the chiral limit) produces exactly massless Nambu-Goldstone modes, the pions.
-Yet to show that quantitatively, we need to re-derive the essentials of chiral symmetry breaking on the light front, a task we do not consider in this series.
+Yet to show that quantitatively, we need to re-derive the essentials of chiral symmetry breaking on the light front, a task we will discuss later in these series.